-Our aim is to help reduce isolation by helping people develop their everyday language skills so that they become more confident and empowered to integrate more fully into the Sheffield community.
+Our aim is to help people develop their everyday English language skills so that they become more confident and empowered to integrate more fully into Sheffield communities.

 Our learners cannot get to English classes, because they are either carers for others or suffer from physical or mental health problems.
-It could be that they are affected by experiences that they have gone through to get to this country or just that they are very under confident and need a boost to get to a class
+It could be they are very under confident and need a boost to get to a class or informal group.

 Our volunteers are people who want to help and make a difference as well as meet other people and learn new skills.
-We have almost 100 volunteers from all over the city, and welcome new volunteers from all backgrounds.
+We have almost 150 volunteers from all over the city, and welcome new volunteers from all backgrounds.
 We only ask they they have reached ESOL Level 2.

 Our Partners are a wide range of organisations who come into contact with people needing support with learning English, our referral process is simple and we are able to teach learners anywhere in the city.

 Let us tell you what we have been doing!
-Read more here or watch the video
+Watch the video

-Sheffield City Council – Both Adult Community Learning Department and Voluntary and Community Sector Liaison Team support SAVTE through a core funding grant and commission both one to one provision and formal classes through Learning and Skills Council Funding.
+Sheffield City Council – The Adult Community Learning Department, Sheffield Housing Department and the Voluntary and Community Sector Liaison Team support SAVTE through a core funding grant and commission both one to one provision and formal classes through Learning and Skills Council Funding.